jahid-github/SQL/README.md

 ### DBMS Data Models

 A **data model** in DBMS is a framework used to define how data is structured, stored, and managed.
 It helps in bridging the gap between real-world data requirements and the internal structure of a database.
+**Purpose of Data Modeling**
+- To understand the data requirements of a system.
+- To define entities (things), their attributes (properties), and relationships (connections).

 **Layers of Data Modeling**